en

 See `help! level` to get more info about engine level.

-like standard chess, but it starts with random position of pieces on the
+same rules as the standard chess, but it starts with a random

 (Not completely random, one rook must be on the left side from the king,

-When castling, the king and the rook has to end on the same positions as
+When castling, the king and the rook will end on the same positions as

 field which is 'in check').